PalampalliPraneeth/HR-Analysis/README.md

 ## Step 1: Collect Data

-### Load Data
+### Data
-The project loads both the train and test datasets from CSV files.
+The project utilizes two datasets: `train.csv` and `test.csv`.
+The `train.csv` dataset contains information about employees, including their attributes and whether they were promoted or not.
+The `test.csv` dataset is used for making predictions based on the insights gained from the analysis.

 ## Installation
 To run this analysis, you need to have R and the following libraries installed: